jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Remember the intervals are the same between all strings (a perfect fourth), except the "third rail" major third interval between strings 2-3.

-Interval shapes that cross the third rail are shortened by one fret when approached from the left, and lengthened by one fret when approached from the right.
+When interval shapes cross the third rail, the *higher* pitched note is pushed *forward* by one fret (when ascending).
+When descending, another way to think about it is that the *lower* pitched note is pushed *back* by one fret.

 {% include figure.html
     caption="Semitone and whole tone on neighboring strings."